 # DMARC Alignment

-> DMARC alignment checks whether SPF or DKIM authentication matches the domain subscribers see in the From address.
+> DMARC alignment checks whether SPF or DKIM authentication uses the same domain family as the domain subscribers see in the From address.

 - Human page: https://mailrith.com/guides/dmarc-alignment